cactusdynamics/wesplot/README.md

 wesplot
 =======

+**Note: wesplot is currently not 100% documented.
+This will be addressed as we progress to version 1.0**.

 A live/real-time plotting tool that takes stdin data and pipes it into websocket and into a JavaScript interactive chart.
 The backend can run on both a local computer or on a remote server.
 The front-end runs in a browser which